haleybeav/React-Workshop/React-Workshop.md

 ### Index

 Let's explore the component structure and the data flow of our example, TimeTable.
 The file index.js acts as the root of the application, and renders the App.js component.

 // INSERT PICTURE OF INDEX

-### State

-In App.js we store an object called state, this means that App.js is a stateful component.
-State is what makes React dynamic.
-Whenever data in state is changed, the application will re-render to reflect that change.
-State can only be manipulated within the component it is bound.
-In addition to storing data in state, you can also bind functions to state.
-So if you want to change state from a child component, you must pass a function that manipulates state and that has been bound to the state of the parent component down to that child component.

-You can have multiple components with their own state in an application, but for our example it is only necessary to have one state object.
-Often when working with time, components will need to have their own state.

-![alt text][state]

-[state]: ./photos/Appjs_top.png "AppjsTop-State"

 ### App